E-M-Bailey/gibi/README.md

 # gibi
-A simple, lightweight text editor.
+A simple, lightweight text and binary file editor.